Academic Probation Support

 - Leave the Current Cumulative GPA table blank.

 - Enter the name, number of units, and your actual grade for each course.
-Note that the “grade range” will be the same for both the high and low grades; e.g., if you have a B in a class, put in B for both High & Low Range.
+Note that the “grade range” will be the same for both the high and low grades; e.g., if you have a B in a class, put in B for both High and Low Range.

 - If you repeated major courses and the grades were averaged, not forgiven, include such courses in your calculations.
 Enter such courses twice, with the corresponding grades.
 An unforgiven grade is noted on Poly Profile with an “Exclude Earned” notation.

 - After you enter a unit count and grade for each class, your GPA will be displayed in the “Total High & Low GPA” table; the GPA calculations will be the same.
 Note: official determination of major GPA is calculated by Evaluations at the time of graduation

 Academic Advisors want to make sure you have a realistic class schedule for next quarter.
 Meet with an Academic Advisor to discuss your current schedule and resources you can use to maximize your support.

 What if I want to make changes to my schedule?

 - Students are able to make changes to their class schedule via the Student Center until the last day of Open Enrollment.
 Open Enrollment typically ends the Wednesday before the new quarter begins.
 For specific dates, refer to the Student Planning Calendar.

 - After the last day of Open Enrollment, students can make final class schedule adjustments until the Add/Drop Deadline; students can drop a class on their own, but will need a permission number to add a class.
 Add/Drop Deadline (8th day of classes.
 Date can be found on Student Planning Calendar.